Arguably, the most important room to the mistress of a 18th century house is her boudoir. The derivation of the word is from the French word

 I wish I had a better photograph of the fireplace than the one above, but the drawing below shows it in detail.
 Beautiful white marble, delicate carvings and the diminutive scale emphasize the femininity of the small space.

-The room in the service quarters below houses the 2 mirrors when they are lowered, which then in turn cover their windows.
 Here you can see the mirror from above which is half covering the above window and starting to be visable in the servants quarters.